Postgraduate student grants

 To qualify for the special rate of grant for disadvantaged students:

-These payments and programmes are listed in Schedule 2 of the Student Grant Scheme 2023.
+These payments and programmes are listed on the SUSI website and in Schedule 2 of the Student Grant Scheme 2024 (pdf).

 Other supports

-Tax relief is available on postgraduate tuition fees.
+You can claim tax relief on postgraduate tuition fees.

 You should contact your college or university to find out about scholarships or bursaries.
-There is also some information on studentfinance.ie.
+You can also find information on the Higher Education Authority website.

 Financial institutions give loans to students to pay for postgraduate courses.
 Shop around for the best rates.